-We are responsible for testing compliance with certain provisions of laws, regulations, contracts and grants that could have a direct effect on the financial statements.
+We are responsible for testing compliance with certain provisions of laws, regulations, contracts, and grant agreements that have a direct effect on the determination of material financial statement amounts and disclosures.

 We did not test compliance with all laws, regulations, contracts, and grant agreements applicable to NRC.
-We limited our tests of compliance to certain provisions of laws, regulations, contracts, and grant agreements that could have a direct effect on the financial statements.
+We limited our tests of compliance to certain provisions of laws, regulations, contracts, and grant agreements noncompliance with which could have a direct effect on the determination of material financial statement amounts and disclosures.
 However, providing an opinion on compliance with those provisions was not an objective of our audits, and accordingly, we do not express such an opinion.
-We caution that noncompliance with laws, regulations, contracts, and grants may occur and not be detected by these tests and that such testing may not be sufficient for other purposes.
+We caution that noncompliance with laws, regulations, contracts, and grant agreements may occur and not be detected by these tests and that such testing may not be sufficient for other purposes.
 Also, our work on FFMIA would not necessarily disclose all instances of noncompliance with FFMIA requirements.